 Mend what’s broken

-And speaking of repairing, why not take the time on a rainy day to see which of your clothes need to have a button sewn, or a broken zipper changed and which ones need to be professionally cleaned to get rid of any stubborn stains?
-The sooner you do this, the quicker you will get your clothing in top shape, so you feel inspired and excited by them again, instead of discovering that your favorite top still has a missing button when you need to be out the door wearing it in 5 minutes.
+Speaking of repairing, why not take the time on a rainy day to see which of your clothes need to have a button sewn, or a broken zipper changed?
+Which ones need to be professionally cleaned to get rid of any stubborn stains?
+The sooner you spot them, the quicker you will get your clothing in top shape.
+So you’ll feel inspired and excited by them again- instead of discovering that your favorite top still has a missing button, 5 minutes before you need to go our the door wearing it.

 And if you’re handy or want to learn something new, why not take this opportunity to embellish some of your old clothes that you’ve started to lose interest in?
-Anything goes here: you can splatter some paint on a pair of jeans to mimic the latest grunge-industrial theme the large retailers have adopted, or embroider a simple, black pencil skirt to give it a trendy update.
-You can also sew a few sequins or rhinestones on a top, or why not, on the rolled cuff of a pair of jeans?
+Anything goes here: you can splatter some paint on a pair of jeans to mimic the latest grunge-industrial theme the large retailers have adopted.
+Or embroider a simple, black pencil skirt to give it a trendy update.
+You can also sew a few sequins or rhinestones on a top- or on the rolled cuff of a pair of jeans.
 I chose to do it on boyfriend jeans, to break the slouchy, masculine look with contrasting elements.

 Clear out your jewelry drawer